Waxolunist/paint/README.md

 This app has been tested on following browsers so far:

-- Google Chrome 67
+- Google Chrome 67 (Desktop, Linux Debian Jessie)
+- Google Chrome
-- Mozilla Firefox 60
+- Mozilla Firefox 60 (Desktop, Linux Debian Jesse)

 # Issues